 Blend until the lemons are finely chopped.
 Sieve into a large bowl, pressing as much juice as you can through the sieve.
 Top up with another pint of cold water and serve chilled.

-Text taken from ‘How to Grow Lemons‘ – downloadable now. (updated edition)
+P.S.
+Some of this post was taken from ‘How to Grow Lemons‘ – downloadable now. (updated edition)

 Choose your favourite book store over on our Mini Guides page.